pdm-project/pdm-backend/README.md

 excludes = []
 # File patterns to include in source distribution and exclude in wheel distribution.
 source-includes = []
 # An extra script to populate the arguments of `setup()`, one can build C extensions with this script.
+Or a custom build() function to generate files.
 setup-script = "build.py"
+# If true, the setup-script will run in a generated `setup.py` file.
+run-setuptools = false
 # Override the Is-Purelib value in the wheel.
 is-purelib = true
 # Change the editable-backend: path(default) or editables